-The Utilisation Fee liability represents the present value of amounts payable to the Administration in accordance with the Implementation Agreement for the operation of the ISGIA for 20 years plus 22 months of extension period, being the first extension period.
-In the previous year, ISG has obtained second extension period of 2.5 years after the first extension period ended.
-The Utilisation Fee liability is discounted to present value, at a rate of 8.6% for payments until 2014, and at a rate of 9% for the remaining payments, whereas the payments for first extension period is discounted to present value at a rate of 10.5% and the payments for the second extension period is discounted to present value at a rate of 8.55%.
+The Utilisation Fee liability represents the present value of amounts payable to the Administration in accordance with the Implementation Agreement for the operation of the ISGIA for 20 years plus 22 months of extension period.
+In the prior year, ISG has obtained a second extension of the Implementation Agreement for another 2.5 years to year 2032.
+The Utilisation Fee liability is discounted to present value, at a rate of 8.6% for payments until 2014, and at a rate of 9% for the remaining payments, whereas the payments for the first extension period is discounted to present value at a rate of 10.5% and the payments for the second extension period is discounted to present value at a rate of 8.55%.